XWangLabTHU/cfDNApipe/README.md

 )
 ```

-&emsp;Here, 2 more parameters are used.
+Here, 2 more parameters are used.
 Parameter **"case"** and **"ctrl"** is the name flag for case and control data.
 These two parameters control the output for case and control samples.
 The output folder will become like below.

 ```
 pipeline-for-paired-WGBS/